nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-Ailurus shows an error message.
+AddressBook shows an error message.

       Use case resumes at step 2.

-**Use case: UC3 - Add a task to a person**
+**Use case: UC6 - Add an event**

 **MSS**

-1. User requests to add a task to a specific person, providing details if necessary.
+1. User requests to add an event, providing necessary details.
-2. Ailurus adds the task to the person.
+2. Ailurus adds the event.

     Use case ends.